 Grouping with other harmful drugs

 With sufficient technical know-how, the medicinal components of Cannabis can be extracted and used.
-Such components include cannabidiol which is an excellent remedy for anxiety and chronic pain.
+Such components include cannabidiol.
 The extract has no negative effects and is considered to be perfectly safe for consumption.
 Most medicinal marijuana will lack Tetrahydrocannabinol (THC), which is the component of marijuana that brings about undesired psychoactive effects.
 With the increased knowledge of Marijuana, laws surrounding it have been structured around marijuana used for medicinal purposed and recreation purposes.
 The use of marijuana for recreational purposes is mainly for the user to experience the psychoactive effects that come about.
 These include the feeling of relaxation, euphoria and increased libido.
 It is important to note that there are some undesired effects such as short term memory, drying of the mouth and impaired motor skills that come about.

 Laws against cannabis in different areas of the world.